Saturday, August 2, 2008

 "This blind faith in the Fed's power to hold up the economy and stocks epitomizes the following definition of magic offered by Teller of the illusionist and comedy team of Penn and Teller: a 'theatrical linking of a cause with an effect that has no basis in physical reality, but that – in our hearts – ought to be.'"
 [September 2007, The Elliott Wave Financial Forecast]

+Because, you see, what makes the markets move has less to do with what the unwizardly Fed does and more with changes in the mass psychology of all the people investing in those markets.
 The Elliott Wave Principle describes how bullish and bearish trends in the financial markets reflect changes in social mood, from positive to negative and back again.
 To extend the metaphor: The Fed can't affect social mood anymore than the Wonderful Wizard of Oz could change the direction of the wind that brought his hot air balloon to the Land of Oz in the first place.

 As our EWI analysts write, "With respect to the timing of the Federal Reserve Board rate cuts, we need to reiterate one key point.
 The market, not the Fed, sets rates."
 Being able to understand this information puts you one step closer to clicking your ruby red shoes together and whispering those magic words: "There's no place like home."
 Once you land back in Kansas, your eyes will open, and you will see that an unwarranted faith in the Fed was just a bad dream.